What are the best links for your SEO?

 The difference is that if you are building backlinks from quality sites, each one of those links can have greater power, and influence on your ranking, than 10, 20, or even 50 low-quality ones.

-Obtaining High-Quality Backlinks
+Best Links: Obtaining High-Quality Backlinks

 One of the most effective ways of creating a backlinking strategy that will generate high-quality backlinks to your website is for it to be part of an SEO campaign.
 This will ensure that not only are you building a strong backlink portfolio but that they are also generated at a natural pace, thus Google will give you credit for them in terms of rankings.

-Here at SEO Experts we can create and implement such a backlink strategy, either as a stand-alone service, or as part of a larger SEO campaign.
+Here at SEO Melbourne, we can create and implement such a backlink strategy, either as a stand-alone service, or as part of a larger SEO campaign.
 Either way, it should boost your rankings, and thus generate more traffic to your website.

 Should you wish to go it alone and build up your backlinks yourself, there is a simple process for how you might consider doing it.
 You take the direct approach and having done some research to determine which are the high authority websites you would like a backlink from, you email the business or website owner.